Symptoms of multiple sclerosis

 The symptoms are unpredictable.
-Some people's MS symptoms develop and increase steadily over time, while for others, they come and go periodically.
+Some people's symptoms develop and worsen steadily over time, while for others they come and go.

-These periods when symptoms get worse are known as relapses.
-Periods when symptoms improve or disappear are known as remissions.
+Periods when symptoms get worse are known as "relapses".
+Periods when symptoms improve or disappear are known as "remissions".

-In around one in five cases of MS, the first noticeable symptom is problems with one of your eyes.
+In around one in four cases of MS, the first noticeable symptom is a problem with one of your eyes (optic neuritis).
 You may experience:

 - colour blindness

-- eye pain; usually made worse when moving the eye
+- eye pain, which is usually worse when moving the eye

 - flashes of light when moving the eye

-Other visual problems that can occur in MS include:
+Other problems that can occur in the eyes include:

 - double vision

-Abnormal sensations can also be a common initial symptom of MS. This can take the form of numbness or tingling in different parts of your body.
+Abnormal sensations can be a common initial symptom of MS.

-MS can affect balance and co-ordination.
-It can make walking and moving around difficult, particularly if you also have muscle weakness and spasticity.
+MS can make walking and moving around difficult, particularly if you also have muscle weakness and spasticity (see above).
 You may experience:

 Problems with thinking, learning and planning

-Around half of people with MS have problems with thinking, learning and planning (known as cognitive dysfunction).
-They may experience:
+Some people with MS have problems with thinking, learning and planning – known as cognitive dysfunction.
+This can include:

 - a shortened attention span

-- problems understanding and processing visual information, such as reading a map
+- problems with understanding and processing visual information, such as reading a map

-- difficulty with planning and problem solving – people often report that they know what they want to do, but can't grasp the method of how to do it
+- difficulty with planning and problem solving – people often report that they know what they want to do, but can't grasp how to do it

 - problems with reasoning, such as mathematical laws or solving puzzles